 | Keyword mismatch | Plenty of results, all the wrong item. | Rebuild the query as colour + material + item type, in plain words a seller would put in a title. |

-| Seller uses different words | Near-misses that feel close but are never quite her. | Swap one synonym at a time: pumps → flats, shoulder bag → baguette, jumper → knit.
+| Seller uses different words | Near-misses that feel close but never quite the one. | Swap one synonym at a time: pumps → flats, shoulder bag → baguette, jumper → knit.
 One change per search, so you know what worked. |

 | Wrong category filter | Almost no results for an item you know is common. | Clear the category, find where the correct listings actually live, then re-apply the right one. |